ctp-eos/ctp-eos/README.md

 * Remote Biochemical Interfaces
 * Multi-domain operating environments (C, Q, and B Domains)

-CTP-EOS is built to serve **those building the future** — not those maintaining the past.
+CTP-EOS™ is built to serve **those building the future** — not those maintaining the past.

 ---